RiverLikesMath/academic-starter-blog/content/testimonials/testimonial.md

 ---

 "I've been looking for a long time for someone who can explain calculus to me as clearly as you did.
-You made higher math accessible and sensible where it was jargon and frustration before. --*"Sarah R, Subject: Calculus*
+You made higher math accessible and sensible where it was jargon and frustration before. --*"Sarah R, Subject: Calculus"*

 ---